 Prerequisites: PADM 7020 and PADM 7090.
 An in-depth exploration of empirical analytical techniques with emphasis on their relationship to public sector planning.

-PADM 7170 Organizational Behavior 3-0-3 is on the politicized environment.
+PADM 7170 Organizational Theory and Behavior

 An introduction to major theories concerning management in the public sector, including analysis of individual behavior in an organizational context.
-Emphasis
+Emphasis is on the politicized environment.